GoogleContainerTools/skaffold/docs/content/en/docs/design/api.md

 Example scenarios:

 * port forwarding events are used by Cloud Code to attach debuggers automatically to running containers.
-* when a port-forwarded frontend service is redeployed successfully, kick-off a suite of Selenium tests can be executed to test changes.
+* when a port-forwarded frontend service is redeployed successfully, kick-off a suite of Selenium tests that test changes to the newly deployed service..

 **Event API contract**